 We’ve got you covered.
-We’re going to walk you through the best cheap 7 string guitars on the market in 2020, both new and used.
+We’re going to walk you through the best 7 string guitars at affordable prices in 2020, both new and used.

-For the purpose of this list, I’m going to assume you’re looking for the best 7 string guitar under $500, and so every guitar on here, new or used, will be available to you for under $500.
+For the purpose of this list, I’m going to assume you’re looking for the best 7 string guitar under $500, and so every guitar on here, new or used, will be available to you in that price range.

 In addition, we’re going to talk about what you need to bare in mind when buying a 7 string, as well as some tips for the new owner, such as string selection and tuning.